theriddleofenigma/soccer-teams/README.md

 ## Testing

-- Once cloned and setup is done.
-- Open terminal on the project root directory in your local and run `php artisan test` command.
+- Once started your docker containers, SSH into your **soccer-teams-app** docker container and under the /var/www/html folder run `php artisan test`.
 - Once executed it will list all the test class name along with the executed test case and status in detail.

 ## Available API Route list